 The sagittal maxillomandibular relationship presents changes during the development of occlusion.
 Forward maxillary positioning in relation to the mandible is the most remarkable aspect at birth and yields a pseudo-appearance of micrognathia (Figure 1).
-Few infants present an edge-to-edge the physiological sucking exercises.2 maxillo-mandibular relationship at birth.
-Backward mandibular displacement is assigned to ventral positioning of the fetus in the amniotic cavity; the correct maxillomandibular relationship developing after birth is probably achieved by
+Few infants present an edge-to-edge maxillo-mandibular relationship at birth.
+Backward mandibular displacement is assigned to ventral positioning of the fetus in the amniotic cavity; the correct maxillomandibular relationship developing after birth is probably achieved by the physiological sucking exercises.

-Concerning the vertical maxillomandibular relationship, there is anterior open bite, regarded as physiological before characteristics of the oral
+Concerning the vertical maxillomandibular relationship, there is anterior open bite, regarded as physiological before